TreyDettmer/DailyDesktopWallpaper/README.md

 # DailyWallpaper
-## Python script that generates a desktop wallpaper featuring random Halo concept art, current weather, and joke
+## Python script that generates a desktop wallpaper featuring random Halo concept art, the current weather, and a joke

 ![Example Image](ExampleWallpaperImage.png)